-Earl Young, the creator of the Disco beat in 1972 from which the House, Techno, EDM, Trance dance music genres all were born - the music equal to Alexander Graham Bell, the inventor of the telephone, such has the work of both men changed the world we live in today.
+Earl Young, the creator of the Disco beat in 1972 from which the House, Techno, EDM, Trance dance music genres all were born - the music equal to Alexander Graham Bell, the inventor of the telephone, such has the work of both men changed how we interact in the world we live in today.

-I was most fortunate to interview Earl for over an hour at the CDJ Show in Toronto, Canada March 10th 2017 at the Hilton Hotel, where he gave a personal demonstration of how the 4 to 4 disco beat was created for the song "The Love I Lost".
+I was most fortunate to interview Earl for over an hour at the CDJ Show in Toronto, Canada March 10th 2017 at the Hilton Hotel, where he gave a personal demonstration of how he created the 4 to 4 disco beat for the song "The Love I Lost".
 It was fantastic to meet Earl and his wife of 34 years Sylvia.

 Earl started his life living in foster homes as he explained his journey and his love of music.
 Again we witness the goodness of music as a healing power which, like so many other stories, literally saves peoples lives, mine included.